Integrating Nursing Concepts 3 (10205.1)

 Please note section 4B: materials required.
 You will require computer skills to access the internet upload to the Canvas university site submissions in various formats.
 This unit may involve online meetings in real time using a virtual room.
 To participate verbally, rather than just typing, you will need a microphone.
 For best audio quality we recommend a microphone and speaker headset.
 For more information and to test your computer, please visit the UCLearn Student Help link.

-Cinical uniform is required for both clinical practical intensives and clinical placement.
+Clinical uniform is required for both clinical practical intensives and clinical placement and can be purchased from the UC shop on campus.
 For requirements please see the Clinical Placement Guidelines booklet available on the BN Clinical Placement Canvas site.
 Pre-clinical requirements sometimes incur a cost such as National Police check/Crime check, and vaccination completion.
 See 6g for list of requirements for placement.

 Work placement, internships or practicums

 The Australian Nursing and Midwifery Accreditation Council (ANMAC) has accredited the UC Bachelor of Nursing program.
 For UC graduates to be eligible for registration as a nurse in Australia, attendance on clinical placement for the required number of hours over the course is mandatory.
 Therefore, attendance is compulsory for clinical placements.